jimboquijano/suriform/docs/index.md

 features:
   - icon: ⚡︎
-    title: Fast, Lean, & Framework-Free
+    title: Lightning Fast
-    details: Suriform is built for modern, high-performance frontends — no frameworks, no bloat, just raw speed.
+    details: Built for the modern and high-performance frontends — no frameworks, no bloat, just raw speed.
 Works perfectly with SPAs or vanilla JS projects.

   - icon: ⌬
     title: Smart Validation Engine